books-for-bows/books-for-bows.github.io/index.md

 * A page to filter through different Classes and Books to query the collections to obtain a specific book.

 ## Pages
-Some of the pages that we want to include as a basis for our site:
+As a basis for the site, here are some of the pages that we want to include from the meteor-react template as well as the Digits assignment:

 First of all, we want to include a landing page for our site.
 We would want it to include the title of our site as well as our purpose/mission.
 <img src="asssets/css/landing-page.png">